krockot/ipcz/README.md

 communication.

-Applications *must* provide each node with an implementation of the `IpczDriverAPI` structure, implementing straightforward operations to create, serialize, deserialize, and use I/O transport mechanisms and shared memory regions.
+Applications *must* provide each node with an implementation of the `IpczDriver` structure, implementing straightforward operations to create, serialize, deserialize, and use I/O transport mechanisms and shared memory regions.
 See [reference drivers](src/reference_drivers) for examples.